 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 In 2016 a third Purple Martin House was installed on county property and monitored and maintained.
 A total of 94 chicks were raised from Martin colonies on county property in 2017.
-County residents also continued to monitor two bluebird trails and volunteers are working on 12 blocks for the Breeding Bird Atlas II.
+County residents also continued to monitor two Bluebird trails and volunteers are working on 12 blocks for the Breeding Bird Atlas II.
 The Sandhill Crane Count was also completed in Marquette County.

 In 2013, several bird monitoring projects continued to take place in Marquette County.
 County residents participated in events year round including the Christmas Bird Count (the County’s 19th year), Great Backyard Bird Count, Sandhill Crane Count, Swift Night Out, Bluebird Trail, Waterbird Monitoring.
 All data was submitted to required agencies.
 All of these activities were repeated in 2015.
-In addition, a second purple martin house was installed and monitored at Packwaukee Park and a third was purchased and installed in 2016, raising 10 fledglings this year.
+In addition, a second Purple Martin house was installed and monitored at Packwaukee Park and a third was purchased and installed in 2016, raising 10 fledglings this year.

 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

-More than 10,000 acres of bird habitat is currently under the protection of USFWS, WDNR, Conservation Reserve Program, 100 year lease agreements, County Parks and Rec, local Parks and Rec, and other state and federal programs and private holdings.
+More than 10,000 acres of bird habitat is currently under the protection of USFWS, WDNR, Conservation Reserve Program, 100-year lease agreements, County Parks and Rec, local Parks and Rec, and other state and federal programs and private holdings.
 The “Muir is Still Here” map highlights Department of Natural Resources State Natural Areas in the County plus Nature Conservancy property as well as US Fish and Wildlife Refuge in Marquette County.
 200 additional acres of farmland was protected for birds with the purchase of the Bessie Eggleston property.
-Part of the property was owned by Daniel Muir, John Muir's father and is now permanently protected.
-All of the crop acreage will be restored into native prairie and oak savannah.
+Part of the property was owned by Daniel Muir, John Muir's father, and is now permanently protected.
+All of the crop acreage will be restored into native prairie and oak savanna.
 Restoration began in 2016.
 Prairie restoration continued in 2017.